jf-godbout/jf-godbout.github.io/_pages/team.md

 **Svetlana Zhuk**

 ## Other Student Collaborators
-I am also collaborating with these students from Computer Science and Political Science on several different projects.
+I am also collaborating with these PhD students from Computer Science and Political Science on several different projects.

 **Andreea Musulan**